Skip to main content

 13 mentions Positive Neutral Negative

 The monetization strategy of the game has been widely criticized for being overly aggressive and reminiscent of typical free-to-play models, with multiple currencies and a pay-to-win feel.
 Players are frustrated by the requirement to purchase a premium season pass for access to custom lobbies and the high prices of microtransactions, which detract from the overall experience.
-Despite some potential in the game's foundation, many view the monetization as a cash grab that undermines its value.
+While some users see potential in the game, the heavy reliance on monetization and lack of advertising have led to perceptions of it being a cash grab.

 • “Monetization, another game with too many currencies and nearly pay-to-win in some ways.”